NetMQ/NetMQ.ReactiveExtensions/README.md

 If we really want good support for many-to-many communication, and we are not too worried about speed, we can try a RX wrapper that has support for transports which have centralized message brokers, see [Obvs](https://github.com/inter8ection/Obvs).

-If we want many-to-many communication, and we also want ultra fast speed for a handful of point-to-point links in the network, there is a hybrid approach: use a message broker by default for most things, and for speed use this library, and use the message broker to fetch dynamic endpoint configuration.
+If we want many-to-many communication, and we also want ultra fast speed for a handful of point-to-point links in the network, there is a hybrid approach:

+- By default, use a central message broker for ease of configuration;
+- If we need high speed links between certain nodes in the network, use this library (NetMQ.ReactiveExtensions), and use the message broker or a directory service to fetch the configuration endpoints dynamically.

+For more information, see [Broker vs. Brokerless](http://zeromq.org/whitepapers:brokerless).
+It should be noted that a broker based architecture is very easy to configure, as each application only has to know the address of the central message broker.

 ## Notes - Shared Transport